fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 ## Disk encryption key

 Currently, the disk encryption key refers to the FileVault recovery key only for macOS 10.15+ devices.
 FileVault allows you to access and recover data on a device without the login credentials.
-This key is stored by Fleet and can be accessed by Fleet admin, maintainers, and observers to log into a host without its password.
-An event is tracked in the activity feed when a user looks at the key.
+This key is stored by Fleet and can be accessed by Fleet admin, maintainers, and observers to log into a device without its password.
+An event is tracked in the activity feed when a user views the key using Fleet.

 ### Viewing a disk encryption key